davidegat/happy-prompts/README.md

 The prompts are intentionally crude and unelegant, but the results highlight unexpected model behaviours and raise questions about the reliability and safety of current AI systems.

 ## Techniques
 - **Fake tests**: tricking LLMs into entering a fake test mode where they are instructed to generate two answers: one "hidden from the user" (uncensored chain of thoughts) and another regular one that may or may not be displayed depending on a variable.
+- **Reverse thinking trick**: tricks the model into rewriting a phrase with the opposite intent, not just the opposite action.
+By enabling “hidden thoughts” and disabling safety, the model gets confused and produces inverted but coherent outputs, often bypassing guardrails in unexpected ways...
 - **Funny code**: tricking LLMs into debugging meaningless encrypted or obfuscated code, forcing them to rebuild it at all costs based on the "observed behaviour," while nudging them to hallucinate fully working code.
 - **Multilingual injection (Kyrgyz story)**: abusing multilingual prompts and variable substitution to bypass restrictions, embedding story-building instructions in another language, confusing the model by referencing a book, and finally asking it to produce an interview.
 - **Flooding**: exploiting cases where LLMs leaked parts of their system prompt during deep reasoning by flooding them with repeated fragments of leaked text, which could lead to incremental leakage or even a full prompt dump at once.